 Q. Why is music important?

 A. Music is the food and vitamins for our soul.
-It can heal our wounds, remind us our good time, help forget our misery, inspire us and represent our cultural identity to the world.
-I strongly support the idea that music is indispensable in people's life and it produces extremely beneficial implications.
+It can heal our wounds, remind us of our good time, help forget our misery, inspire us and represent our cultural identity to the world.
+I strongly support the idea that music is indispensable in people's lives and it produces extremely beneficial implications.

 Music can touch our heart and mind and some melody can arouse different emotions in us.
 Whenever people are in love, face a crisis, make or break a relationship there are songs that can describe the whole situation and motivate people.
 Hence, music helps people interpret and understand things from different perspectives and heals any existing mental wounds.
 In addition, via music, people can relax and have their mood elevated after busy days of a massive amount of duties and obligations.
-Last but not the least, music encourages and promotes tolerance as it can connect people regardless their country, culture and religion.
+Last but not least, music encourages and promotes tolerance as it can connect people regardless of their country, culture and religion.

 Q. Which one is more important: traditional music or western music?

 A. This is quite difficult to exactly answer this because I don't listen to either type.
 But I would try and say that both of them are equally important, at last in some countries.
 The former, traditional music, describes and depicts every country's tradition, customs and views in life and is the brand ambassador for each country.
-The latter, the international music, concerns a very particular type and location.
-Traditional music may have different forms depending on the country or even a city, while western music is something more fixed as it deals with western lifestyle, appeal and stories.
+The latter, international music, concerns a very particular type and location.
+Traditional music may have different forms depending on the country or even a city, while western music is something more fixed as it deals with the western lifestyle, appeal and stories.
 So, I would infer that the answer to this question is subjective and has to do with people's origins, nationality and preference, but there is no case that I would say that any of them is more significant than the other.

 Tip: It is my personal opinion but it does not mean that this is the only way to answer this question.
-You can choose one of the types above and clarify you preference.
+You can choose one of the types above and clarify your preference.
 For example, for traditional music, you can say that it is pretty important as it describes local cultures and is unique in each place.
 Western music refers to a completely specific kind and has a singular background.